pyrocms/pyrocms-docs/content/setup/configuration.md

 ## Introduction

 All of the configuration files for PyroCMS are stored in the config directory.
-Many of the options use the `.env` file that was generated during installation in PyroCMS's root directory.
+Many of the options use or can use the `.env` file that was generated during installation in PyroCMS's root directory.

 <div class="note"><strong>Note: </strong> Some of the file based configuration is configurable through and then overridden by the Settings or Preferences modules where applicable.</div>